ComputationalRNABiology/pyicoteo/pyicoteo_docs/pyicoenrich.rst

 Full quantile normalization (``--quant-norm``)
 """"""""""""""""""""""""""""""""""""""""""""""""""""

 This method is suitable when your samples have too much variability.
-As elocuently put by Simplystatistics_
+As eloquently put by Simplystatistics_

 .. _Simplystatistics: http://simplystatistics.org/2013/04/26/mindlessly-normalizing-genomics-data-is-bad-but-ignoring-unwanted-variability-can-be-worse/